hipe/tmx/beauty_salon/doc/issues/032-name-conventions-for-variables.md

+### special names:

+#### `@_`

+the ivar `@_` is now being used for cases where there is a strong parent-child or client-performer relationship between a "client" node and an ancillary node. the subordinate node may chose to use this ivar to hold the client node. this obfuscatey, magical name is used for these reasons:

+  • in such scenarios the ivar is often used so often that its brevity (and lack of all lexical content) actually improves readability by not adding noise to the code.

 ## local variables - scope (:#D)

 we haved developed a bunch of weird idioms that help us read our code